thakurrahul99/Cropsense-ai/README.md

 # 🔮 Future Scope

-CropSense can evolve into a larger agricultural intelligence ecosystem with:
+AgriSense can evolve into a larger agricultural intelligence ecosystem with:

 * 📡 IoT-based field monitoring
 * 🛰️ Satellite imagery